Restaurant in London, United Kingdom

 How far ahead should I book Coq D'Argent?

-Book at least one to two weeks out for weekday lunch, and further in advance for Friday dinner or any City celebration date.
+Book at least one to two weeks out for weekday lunch, further in advance for Friday dinner or any City celebration date.
 The restaurant is a go-to for corporate entertaining in EC2, so peak lunch slots fill on a rolling basis.
 Weekend dinner closes at 10 pm Monday through Saturday, with Sunday service ending at 5 pm, so plan your booking window accordingly.

 What should I wear to Coq D'Argent?